 Instead of focusing on what you can’t eat, or shouldn’t eat, try to have a positive mindset and focus on eating foods that nourish your body and will help heal your gut.
 Great foods to include are:

-- Meats (Choose quality, not highly-processed meats, including pasture-raised chicken and pork, grass-fed beef, and wild-caught fish, when possible)
+- Meats – Choose quality, not highly-processed meats, including pasture-raised chicken and pork, grass-fed beef, and wild-caught fish, when possible.
+Butcher Box is my favorite option for that!

 - Bone broth